Principle #4 – The Power of Storytelling

 If you are the hero of the story, then show the readers how it has changed your life with actual results.
 Like if you are trying to sell something where you can get fitter or run a marathon on or whatever, show them actual stats, how you improved, what has happened, how quickly you managed to run the marathon and so on.

-If you’re writing a book, don’t tell them about your research or about the product.
+If you start writing a book, don’t tell them about your research for a book or about the product.
 The process of writing is that show them, take pictures, make videos of your research, your travel, your writing.
 Show them how you do your process.
 Include the readers by showing them and let them interpret for themselves what the process is like.
 And be part of it by seeing it.

 Thank you for listening.
 I hope it was helpful and always remember if you want the reader to buy your story and to believe every single word you write, you have to do it by showing and not telling.